MrThearMan/graphene-django-query-optimizer/docs/relay.md

 ## Connections

-Given the following connection in out schema:
+Given the following connection in our schema:

 ```python
 import graphene